Skip to content

 Reducing regular tax liability through deductions, deferral and overall rate reductions has increased the AMT liability exposure.
 All planning must consider multiple years to be truly effective.
 While a credit for prior-year AMT may be available against regular income tax in a subsequent year, there is no guarantee that the AMT will ever be recovered.

-1. If you own a business, do you have an EIN number, operating agreement, and a separate bank account?
+1. If you own a business, do you have an EIN, an operating agreement, and a separate bank account?

 2. Have you recorded all the income and expenses related to the business on the business bank account?
-This is a huge audit item for 2011.
+This is a huge audit item.

-5. If you have significant real estate education expenses, have you registered a business in order to minimize your audit exposure on deducting these expenses?
+5. If you have significant real estate education expenses, have you registered a business to minimize your audit exposure on deducting these expenses?

 6. If you have significant business expenses and already have a registered business, have you considered converting to a partnership to avoid an audit flag?